 Meth Returns to Savannah, GA

 Many know about the opioid crisis plaguing the United States.
 The crisis is unfortunately hiding the resurgence of a familiar foe.
-Methamphetamine use in on the rise in Savannah, GA and in the surrounding area.
+Methamphetamine use in on the rise in Savannah, GA with the surrounding area included.
 There is reason for alarm, given that, unlike the meth abused in the past, this meth is more potent and dangerous.
 While opioids are responsible for most of the overdoses in Georgia, meth is following closely behind.
 Meth-related deaths have increased in Georgia every year since 2010, and with its wide availability and growing diversity of users, it is likely going to continue to increase.

 Methamphetamine has unique symptoms, keep an eye out for these if you fear that yourself, or a loved one, are battling with an addiction:

 - Bursts of Energy

 - Rotting Teeth

 - Weight Loss